 Abject Poverty Overview and Stories from Bright Hope

 You may not realize it, but right now at least 698 million people are stuck living in extreme poverty.¹ That’s approximately 9% of the world’s population.
-Most of the extreme poor live in either Sub-Saharan Africa or South Asia, but not exclusively.
+Most of these impoverished people live in either Sub-Saharan Africa or South Asia, but not exclusively.

 Although the number of extreme poor had been steadily decreasing, in 2020 those numbers started skyrocketing.
-The COVID-19 pandemic, the war in Ukraine, and record inflation have pushed over 70 million people into extreme poverty. ²
+Turmoil in the Middle East, wars in Ukraine and Israel and record inflation have pushed over 70 million people into extreme poverty. ²

-This truth may seem overwhelming and many of want to entirely ignore the reality of abject poverty, but at Bright Hope, we have a proven system to help struggling families increase their incomes and opportunities for a bright future.
+This truth may seem overwhelming and many of us want to entirely ignore the reality of abject poverty.
+But we refuse to stick our heads in the sand.
+At Bright Hope, we have 55+ years of expertise and a proven model to help struggling families increase their incomes and opportunities for a bright future.
 Read more to find out how!

 Contents: